maria-korosteleva/GarmentCode/docs/Installation.md

     * path to folder containing datasets of body shape samples (`'body_samples_path'`)

-## Inslatting simulator
+## Installing simulator

-We use our own version of the [NVIDIA warp]() simulator.
-It should be installed manually to use our library correctly. # TODO link
+We use our own version of the [NVIDIA warp](https://github.com/maria-korosteleva/NvidiaWarp-GarmentCode) simulator.
+It should be installed manually to use our library correctly.

-See the instructions in the repo: () # TODO link
+See the instructions in the [NvidiaWarp-GarmentCode](https://github.com/maria-korosteleva/NvidiaWarp-GarmentCode) repo.

 ## Using pip